-Management of the company feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on seven years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
+Management of the company feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
 This body of knowledge will significantly assist in the project development process and at the same time allow the company to take economic advantage of infrastructure that is being put in place for the Mirador mine.
 The Project has been recommended to proceed to the Feasibility Study stage, which has an estimated budget requirement of approximately \$US12 Million.
 The work would include detailed diamond drilling at both deposits to fully delineate mineralization and provide core for metallurgical and geotechnical studies.
 This work is planned to extend over a two year period.
 In addition, a program of extensive community dialogue is planned to ensure that the voice of local residents is reflected in any planned development ideas.
 Part of this dialogue will include several public consultations, which will form part of the ongoing permitting process.

-As disclosed above, the fieldwork suspension orders that applied to the company's Mirador, Panantza and San Carlos concessions were lifted by the MMP, as announced by the company on March 17, 2009.
+As disclosed above, the fieldwork suspension orders that applied to the company's Panantza and San Carlos concessions were lifted by the MNNR, as announced by the company on March 17, 2009.
+At present, the company is awaiting approval of a Water Permit from the SNA, and authorization from the MNNR to proceed with its planned Panantza-San Carlos Project development work.